australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/article.md

 ERV WILSON*, n.d) It originally existed as an iOS app for the iPad, and fed its tuning information into two iOS synthesizers: Audiokit Synth One and Digital D1.
-It provided an extremely low-cost and easy-to-use introduction to the tuning universe of Ervin Wilson. (‎*Wilsonic*, 2019) I've used this in a number of pieces of mine. (*Warren Burt Performs "6 Wilson Tunings" at the Make It up Club*, n.d.)
+It provided an extremely low-cost and easy-to-use introduction to the tuning universe of Ervin Wilson. (*Wilsonic*, 2019) I've used this in a number of pieces of mine. (*Warren Burt Performs "6 Wilson Tunings" at the Make It up Club*, n.d.)